munificent/ui-as-code/in-progress/parameter-freedom.md

 behave?
 The goal is to give users a useful object while also giving implementation teams as much room to optimize as possible.

-To that end, inside the body of the function, the object:
+To that end, the rest object:

-*   Implements `List<T>`.
+*   implements `List<T>`.
 If the static type of the rest parameter is `List<T>` for some `T`, then the rest parameter object's type has that same type parameter.
 Otherwise, it's `List<Object>`.

-*   *May* throw a runtime exception on any attempts to modify the object.
+*   *may* throw a runtime exception on any attempts to modify the object.
 This lets implementations reuse a const empty list in cases where no arguments are passed or otherwise use an optimized representation that doesn't support mutability.

-*   If all of the rest arguments come from a single spread argument, the rest parameter object *may* be the original object that was spread.
-In other
+*   *may* be the original object that was spread, if all of the rest elements come from a single spread argument.
+In other words:
-    words:

     ```dart
     var restObj;